vinay2213/Life-Skills/grit-and-growth-mindset.md

-# Git and Growth Mindset
+# Grit and Growth Mindset

 ## Question 1